 2. The Canal System.
 This is similar to the other but a little bit more complex.
 The fish tanks are separated from the grow beds that are canal channels or troughs.
 Some growers use big ibc aquaponics totes that we went over earlier in this article.

 Each trough or channel has its own deep water culture water level.
 It’s also different in that submersible pumps are used to deliver water to the grow beds from the fish tanks.
 It’s a larger system than the Float Tank version and circulates the water more efficiently.
 It is used successfully by commercial growers and is a promising method for sustainable solutions regarding global food issues.
 Some growers use the bucket system we went over in diy deep water culture bucket system, but they seem to require more manual management, particularly with the fish tank component.

 A Filter(s) is placed between the fish tank and the grow beds in the larger systems like the Canal Type.
 Included but not always used are, swirl filters, nitrafication filters, screens or reverse osmosis filters, and waste solids filters.
 Be advised that the solids will require manual cleaning weekly.

 The fish tank supplies not only the fish, but also their waste that is ultimately converted to nitrates that the plant roots absorb as nutrients.
 The fish waste excrement becomes ammonia that goes through a conversion to nutrients thanks to colonies of bacteria that live on the surface area of the tank- If you want to learn more about how this process works go to our article Aquaponics Biofilter Essentials

 Deep Water Culture Tips

-The fish tanks should have some sort of device that aerates the water.
-Airstones with an external pump work well as it creates bubbles of air that helps to increase the oxygen levels.
+The fish tanks should include a device that aerates the water.
+Airstones or external pumps work well creating bubbles of air that help to increase the oxygen levels.

-The systems water needs to be tested routinely to:
+The water in the system needs to be tested routinely to: